thiagobien/ACL/workshop/07_Performance_as_a_Self_Service/03_Define_Performance_Signature/README.md

 # Define Performance Signature for Carts Service

 In this lab you'll learn how to define the performance signature for the carts service.
-In more details, this lab focues on validating the performance of the service based on the:
+In more details, this lab focuses on validating the performance of the service based on the:
 * Average response time
 * Percentile of response time
 * Number of requests and requests/minute
-* Server side failure rate
+* Server-side failure rate

 For further performance metrics, [please look at](https://www.dynatrace.com/support/help/shortlink/api-metrics).